 Replens is a product known as a long-lasting vaginal moisturizer.
 It is designed to help vaginal tissue regain elasticity and moisture.
 Replens should be used 3 times a week for a minimum of 3 months, as it can take this long to achieve the desired effects.
 In addition, women can also choose to safely use Replens or a vaginal lubricant prior to intercourse for added effect.
-This product is not estrogen-based (so it is safe for breast cancer patients), but studies have found that it can work as well as an estrogen-based cream in relieving dryness.
+This product is not estrogen-based (so it is safe for breast cancer patients).
 Ask the store pharmacist for help if you have questions.
-These products can also be purchased at many Internet sites, if privacy is a concern.
+These products can also be purchased on many Internet sites, if privacy is a concern.

 Vaginal Estrogen Products

 Vaginal estrogen creams are inserted in the vagina, generally 2-3 times a week at bedtime.
 These products are rapidly absorbed by the vaginal tissue, resulting in elevated estrogen levels in the body for the first 3-4 months.
 After that time, absorption is less, but still results in higher than normal post-menopausal estrogen levels.
-Given the risk of estrogen stimulating breast cancer growth, these products are not used in breast cancer survivors, but can be an option for others.
+Given the risk of estrogen stimulating breast cancer growth, these products are used with caution in breast cancer survivors.

 Estring is a silicone ring that is inserted and remains in the vagina for three months.
 Vagifem is a tablet, inserted in the vagina once a day for 2 weeks, then twice weekly.
 Both products slowly release a low dose of estrogen, resulting in relief of vaginal dryness.
 Although the levels of estrogen in the body are lower with these preparations, they are not zero.
 The risk to breast cancer survivors is thought to be low, but long-term studies have not been done.
 Most oncologists are comfortable prescribing these products for breast cancer patients, realizing the importance of quality of life and the low risk involved.
 These products should not be confused with Femring, which is a form of hormone replacement therapy, which releases higher doses of estrogen.